johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 Maize plants grow from seeds sown into the ground.
 Growth begins when the seed's hard, outer shell breaks open, allowing the soft, inner kernel to access the moisture and nutrients within the soil.
 It immediately sprouts roots and a single stem that moves upwards, towards the surface of the soil.

 Once through the surface, the plants leaves can begin photosynthesising sunlight, while its roots continue drawing on soil nutrients and moisture.
-In arid locations, typical of Africa, the most significant growth factor is the sufficiency of rainfall.
+In arid locations, typical of Africa, the most significant growth factor is a sufficiency of rainfall.

 ### Multiplication ###

 Each maize plant produces a number of ears, each of which typically contains 600-800 seeds.
+Thus, in one season, a single plant may produce thousands of seeds.

 ### Expansion ###